3 Best Sewing Machines for Fashion Design StudentsYour Craft Finder2023-09-23T17:44:44-04:00

 Depending on your budget, we recommend 3 primary options for the best sewing machine for fashion design students:

-- If you want to get the gold standard, and you can afford to invest $1,000+, then get an industrial machine like our pick, the JUKI DDL 8700 Industrial Straight Stitch Sewing Machine with Servo Motor.
+If you want to get the gold standard, and you can afford to invest around $1,000, then get an industrial machine like our pick, the JUKI DDL 8700 Industrial Single Needle Sewing Machine with Servo Motor.
 You will be using an industrial machine in your courses (quite possibly a Juki), and to be familiar with using an industrial model this is a great choice.
 We’ll expand more about why further down in this post.

 That’s our top-level answer.
 Now we’ll fill in the details so you can decide if you agree that our recommendations will work for you on your way to becoming a fashion designer.